krajat03/Appointment-Scheduler/README.md

 1. Medical Offices: This program can be used in medical offices to schedule appointments and collect patient information.
 2. Healthcare Providers: Healthcare providers can use this program to manage appointments and patient data.

-Feel free to modify and enhance the program to suit your needs!
+Feel free to modify and enhance the program to suit your needs